PinkSylvie/Hippo-Group-Project/README.md

 - [X] Setup User Signin
 - [X] Setup Task Compose
 - [X] Setup Task View
-- [X] Start Calendar View
+- [X] SetUp Calendar View
+- [X] SetUp Calendar Tasks
 - [X] Added Detail View
 - [X] Setup User Logout
+- [X] SetUp User Settings

 **Required Must-have Stories**

-* User has the ability to make lists with reminder and dates.
+- [X] User has the ability to make lists with reminder and dates.
-* The user would be able to create notes.
+- [X] The user would be able to create tasks.
-* The user would be able to see all their notes and edit them on a separate view.

 **Optional Nice-to-have Stories**

-* Add a calendar feature that would be connected to the to-do lists
+- [X] Add a calendar feature that would be connected to the to-do lists
 * Add location of a to-do
 * Add visual themes for the user to pick and change the visual interface